 General Requirements for a PhD Degree

-Development of Consciousness (DC) Courses
+Development of consciousness

 This examination is taken after completion of the core curriculum in each program.
 Based on the results of this exam, the student may be awarded a master’s degree.
 The student must be registered during the block in which this examination is taken.

 This examination assesses the ability of the student to pursue doctoral research.
 This examination should also cover any core curriculum beyond the master’s level for doctoral programs requiring a master’s degree for admission.
 On the basis of successful completion of this examination, the student is advanced to candidacy for the doctoral degree.

 This committee, formed by each doctoral student, should have at least four members including: the thesis advisor, a faculty member from the student’s department, a faculty member from Maharishi University of Management but another department, and one faculty member from another university or research institution.
 The membership of the advisory committee must be approved by the director of the doctoral program and the Dean of the Graduate School.